This is a past event. Enquire to purchase the content and materials on demand.

 New research shows at least 271,000 people are recorded as homeless in England, including 123,000 children.* Nearly 250,000 are living in temporary accommodation, mostly families, and 2400 people are sleeping rough on any given night.

 With the number of Section 21 evictions increasing and the rising cost of living , there is increasing concern about a perfect storm for services trying to prevent and tackle homelessness.

 Westminster Insight’s annual Tackling and Preventing Homelessness Digital Conference will share recommendations, collaborative best practice and evidence-based strategies to improve outcomes for people who are homeless or at risk of homelessness.

 We will explore the opportunities to provide access to secure and long-term housing options through reform of the private rented sector and the new Supported Housing Bill, currently making its way through Parliament.

 With keynote addresses provided by Bob Blackman MP, Co-Chair, APPGEH and Lord Bob Kerslake, we will review progress against Government targets.
 Learn more about the allocation of the Homelessness Prevention Grant funding for local authorities from 2023-2025 .

 Through a series of panel discussions and case studies, you will gain insights on collaborative approaches across housing, health, care and third sector.
-Join the conversation with members of the Committee who produced the latest NICE guidelines on Integrated Health and Social Care for People Experiencing Homelessness.

 - Reviewing the 2024 target to end rough sleeping: monitoring progress and next steps